 Certain reclassifications have been made to prior year amounts to conform with the current year presentation.
+None of the reclassifications were significant.

 Cash and Cash Equivalents

 The Company considers all highly liquid investments with an original maturity of three months or less to be cash equivalents.
 All cash and cash equivalents are held in United States financial institutions.
 The carrying amount of cash and cash equivalents approximates its fair value due to its short-term nature.